DataDog/hiring-engineers/answers.md

 To do this we will create tags and a [custom Data check](https://docs.datadoghq.com/developers/agent_checks/) in Datadog.

-[Tags](https://docs.datadoghq.com/getting_started/tagging/) are values descriptive value attached to data.
+[Tags](https://docs.datadoghq.com/getting_started/tagging/) are descriptive values attached to data.
 This descriptive value help to filter and understand data.
 Tags will enable us to determine if a CPU usage value is coming from a server in New York or in Boston.

 To [add tags to our application](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-), we will need to open the datadog.yaml file which is located at "/etc/datadog-agent/datadog.yaml" on our Ubuntu machine.